-The Town is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
-The Town participates in a self-funded risk-financing pool administered by the North Carolina League of Municipalities.
-Through this pool, the Town obtains general liability of \$1 million per occurrence.
-The pool is reinsured through commercial companies for single occurrence claims against general liability in excess of \$500,000.
-The liability exposures are reinsured through commercial carriers for claims in excess of retentions as selected by the Board of Trustees each year.
+The Town is exposed to various risks of loss related to torts: theft of, damage to, and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
+The Town participates in three self-funded risk-financing pools administered by the North Carolina League of Municipalities.
+Through these pools, the Town obtains general liability and auto liability coverage of \$1 million per occurrence, property coverage up to the total insured values of the property policy, workers' compensation coverage up to statutory limits, and employee health coverage.
+The liability and property exposures are reinsured through commercial carriers for claims in excess of retentions as selected by the Board of Trustees each year.
+Excess insurance coverage is purchased by the Board of Trustees to protect against large workers' compensation claims that exceed certain dollar cost levels.
+Medical stop loss insurance is purchased by the Board of Trustees to protect against large medical claims that exceed certain dollar cost levels.
 Specific information on the limits of the reinsurance, excess and stop loss policies purchased by the Board of Trustees can be obtained by contacting the Risk Management Services Department of the NC League of Municipalities.
 The pools are audited annually by certified public accountants, and the audited financial statements are available to the Town upon request.

+The Town carries commercial coverage for all other risks of loss.
 There have been no significant reductions in insurance coverage in the prior year and settled claims have not exceeded coverage in any of the past three fiscal years.